Marine Said Days Ago She Loved Her Job. But ‘Mistakes’ in Kabul Killed Her, Pal Says.

 “The biggest mistake was pulling out military assets first [before all evacuees and troops were removed].
 It was a logistical and tactical planning error,” he said.

 The desire to help others ran deep for Gee.
-One of her neighbors on the North Carolina base, Alex Andra, described Gee as “a phenomenal person” who “was the type of neighbor that stopped by on her way to Walmart to see if we needed anything.”
+One of her neighbors on the North Carolina base, Alex, described Gee as “a phenomenal person” who “was the type of neighbor that stopped by on her way to Walmart to see if we needed anything.”

 “She always had a positive attitude.
-Was always in the gym working on herself,” Andra told to The Daily Beast.
+Was always in the gym working on herself,” Alex told The Daily Beast.

-Joe Stowers, Andra’s husband and one of Gee’s fellow Marines, called her “the ultimate nurturer.”
+Joe Stowers, Alex’s husband and one of Gee’s fellow Marines, called her “the ultimate nurturer.”

 “She always came by and took care of us and never had an issue with anyone.
 A gentle kind hardworking person down to the bone.
 One of a kind, and an outstanding Marine.
 Always worked hard and never complained,” Stowers said.